The Venetian Macao: Casino

 The casino contains slot machines and gambling tables.

-The attached hotel offers a club called Paiza Club which caters to premium guests.
+The attached hotel contains a club called Paiza Club which is reserved for premium guests.
 The gaming area of the Paiza Club is divided into individual private gaming rooms each named for notable Asian cities and regions such as Yunnan, Guangzhou, Hong Kong, Singapore and Kuala Lumpur.

-The guests of the club have exclusive access to the club dining outlet, the Paiza Club Dining & Lounge, which is open 24 hours a day.

 Entertainment

 Cotai Arena

-The Cotai Arena (formerly known as the Venetian Arena) is an indoor arena, opened in 2007 with a seating capacity of 2,000 - 13,500.
-It is ideal for hosting large indoor functions such as sporting events like basketball, tennis, and boxing, as well as concerts and international televised awards shows.
-Events are held year round.
+The Venetian has a 15,000 seat arena.
+It is used for hosting large indoor functions such as sporting events like basketball, tennis, and boxing, as well as concerts and international televised awards shows.
+Events are held year-round.

 The Cotai Arena has 4 levels: